-I shall now only add this friendly hint to the doctor that he has a remedy at hand in his own sermon how he may be delivered from thus grossly mistaking the spirit of the gospel as well as the Law of Moses.
+I shall now only add this friendly hint to the doctor that he has a remedy at hand.
+His own sermon tells how he may be delivered from grossly mistaking the spirit of the gospel as well as the Law of Moses.
 St. Paul (says the doctor) "had a quick and lively imagination and an extensive and intimate acquaintance with those masters in moral painting the classic writers, all which he proudly sacrificed to the glory of the everlasting gospel."
-(Sermons Vol i. page 229) Now if the doctor did that though it was only from humility, which he says the apostle did proudly, such humility might be as great a good to him as that pride was to the apostle.
-And indeed one would have thought that as soon as the doctor had discovered these writers to be only great masters in moral painting, it should have had the same effect upon him as if he had found them great masters in delusion.
+(Sermons Vol i. page 229)

+Now if the doctor did--though it was only from humility--what he says the apostle did proudly, such humility might be as great a good to him as that pride was to the apostle.
+Indeed one would have thought that as soon as the doctor discovered these writers to be only great masters in moral painting, it should have had the same effect upon him as if he had found them great masters in delusion.
 For where there is moral painting, there is moral delusion.
-And the spirit, the life, the purity and divine simplicity of gospel truth is more eluded, lost and destroyed by moral paintings, whether in books or pulpits than by any material colorings put upon images of wood or clay to excited spiritual devotion in churches.
-Again, if the everlasting gospel is now as glorious a thing as it was in St. Paul's days, if the highest most accomplished classic knowledge is so unsuitable to the light and Spirit of the gospel, that it is fit for nothing, but to be cast away, or as the doctor says, "to be all sacrificed to the glory of the gospel," how wonderful is it that this should never come into his head from the beginning to the end of his three long Legation-volumes or that he should come piping hot with fresh and fresh classic beauties found out by himself in a Shakespeare, a Pope etc. to preach from the pulpit the divine wisdom of a loss and dung that by so doing he might win Christ and be found in Him!
+And the spirit, the life, the purity and divine simplicity of gospel truth is more lost and destroyed by moral paintings, whether in books or pulpits, than by any material colorings put upon images of wood or clay to excite spiritual devotion in churches.
+Again, if the everlasting gospel is now as glorious a thing as it was in St. Paul's days, if the highest, most accomplished classic knowledge is so unsuitable to the light and Spirit of the gospel that it is fit for nothing but to be cast away, or as the doctor says, "to be all sacrificed to the glory of the gospel," how wonderful is it that this should never come into his head from the beginning to the end of his three long Legationvolumes?
+Perhaps he should come piping hot with fresh and fresh classic beauties found out by himself in a Shakespeare, a Pope etc. to preach from the pulpit the divine wisdom of a loss and dung that by so doing he might win Christ and be found in Him!

-Let it be supposed that our Lord was to come again for a while in the flesh and that His coming was for this end to do that for the Christian world, cumbered with much learning, which He did to poor Martha who was cumbered with to much serving, the same Martha who, thereby, neglected that good part which Mary had chosen.
-Must we suppose that the doctor would hasten to meet Him with his sacred alliances, his bundles of pagan trash and hieroglyphic profundities, as his full proof that Mary's good part, which shall never be taken from her, had been chosen for himself and all his readers?
-As well might it be thought that the pope would come richly laden with his blessed images, his heavenly decrees and his divine bulls as infallible proofs of his being born again from above and solely devoted to the one thing needful.
+Let it be supposed that our Lord was to come again for a while in the flesh and that His coming was for this end--to do for the Christian world, cumbered with much learning, what He did to poor Martha, who was cumbered with to much serving, and thereby neglected that good part that Mary had chosen.
+Must we suppose that the doctor would hasten to meet Him with his sacred alliances, his bundles of pagan trash and hieroglyphic profundities, as his full proof that Mary's good part, that shall never be taken from her, had been chosen for himself and all his readers?
+One might think that the pope would come richly laden with his blessed images, his heavenly decree,s and his divine bulls as infallible proofs of his being born again from above and solely devoted to the one thing needful.